Nelli Differt

 Nelli Differt (née Paju; born 24 July 1990) is an Estonian fencer.
-A bronze medallist at the 2023 European Championships, Differt competed at the 2024 Summer Olympics, finishing fourth in the women's individual épée.
+She competed in the women's épée event at the 2024 Summer Olympics.
+She previously competed at the 2023 European Fencing Championships, winning the bronze medal in the same event.

-Biography
+Life and career

-Born Nelli Paju on 24 July 1989, Paju graduated from the Haapsalu Wiedemann Gymnasium in 2009.
+Nelli Paju was born in on 24 July 1989, the daughter of Andres and Leelo Paju.
+She has two siblings.
+She graduated from the Haapsalu Wiedemann Gymnasium in 2009.
 She began training as a fencer in 2000, under the guidance of Helen Nelis-Naukas.
 In 2012, she graduated as a physiotherapist from the University of Tartu.

-In 2007 Paju won the European Junior Championships in fencing with the Estonia women's team.
-In 2010 she and the team were successful, winning the World Cadets and Juniors Fencing Championships.
-She took part in Fencing at the 2015 Summer Universiade, taking home an individual bronze medal in the individual épée on the first day of the competition.
-It was Estonia's first medal in the sport for ten years.
+In 2007, Differt won the European Junior Championships in fencing with the Estonia women's team.
+In 2010, she and her team were successful, winning the World Cadets and Juniors Fencing Championships.
+She took part in Fencing at the 2015 Summer Universiade, taking home the bronze medal in the individual épée event on the first day of the competition.
+It was Estonia's first medal in fencing for ten years.